austinyearlykim/wolf/README.md

 `v3.4.0` May XX, 2018
 - Adds support for USDT.
 - `TRADING_PAIR` in `.env` is now deprecated.
 Replaced by `TARGET_ASSET` and `BASE_ASSET`.
+- `TWILIO_ENABLED` and all other Twilio related variables are deprecated.
+It may be back in the future.
+PR anybody?

 `v3.3.0` March 26, 2018
 - Adds profit lock feature.